jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OB 82 When and how co-operative company makes election
 One a year
-(1) A co-operative company may make an election under section OB 78 or OB 79 in relation to a distribution for— (a) only 1 cash distribution during the income year:
+(1) A co-operative company may make an election under section OB 78, OB 78B, or OB 79 in relation to a distribution for— (a) only 1 cash distribution during the income year:
   (b) only 1 notional distribution during the income year.
 Timing